Winners announced in Cycling Weekly Awards 2019 in association with Garmin

-We are proud to reveal the winners of the inaugural Cycling Weekly Awards 2019 in association with Garmin.
+We are proud to reveal the winners of the 2019 Cycling Weekly Awards in association with Garmin.

 The awards honour the people at the heart of the sport, from pro riders, clubs, volunteers and charity fundraisers.

-Among the winners we are delighted to recognise are outstanding riders like Simon Yates and Alice Barnes, our male and female riders of the year.
+Among the winners we are delighted to recognise our outstanding riders like Simon Yates and Alice Barnes, our male and female riders of the year.

 Other stars include our local hero Dot Tilbury for her work in the cycling world and fundraiser Kenny Smith, who raised hundreds of thousands for the Multiple Sclerosis Trust in memory of his sister.